-Some time ago Microsoft announced that they are sunsetting the desktop version of OneNote (OneNote 2016).
-Normal Support is to end on October 2020 and extended support on October 2025.
+Some time ago Microsoft announced that they are sunsetting the desktop version of OneNote 2016.
+Normal Support is to end in October 2020 and extended support in October 2025.
 From my understanding of extended support, it is only accessible for Enterprise companies with a lot of money.
 Not normal people.

 For reference here is a quote from the annoncement:

 We’ll continue to offer support, bug fixes, and security updates for OneNote 2016 for the duration of the Office 2016 support lifecycle, which runs through October 2020 for mainstream support and October 2025 for extended support.

 Okay, so Microsoft has given the “normal” user of OneNote 2016 about 2 years to migrate to OneNote (UWP) for Windows 10) or something else.

 One of Microsoft reasons for stopping development on OneNote 2016 is that the new OneNote (UWP) for Windows 10 is a new code base and is supposedly better and more modern.
 The last time I took a look at the OneNote UWP version was when I used Windows 8.1.
 Back then it was only a toy application and nothing more.
 Since OneNote UWP is to be the replacement for OneNote 2016 I wanted to take it for at spin.

 When I upgraded to Windows 10 I removed all the preinstalled crap that Windows 10 comes with including the OneNote UWP app.
 So I opened the Microsoft Store to install the latest version.
 To really put it through its paces and form my own opinion on it.
 I used OneNote UWPas much as possible for a month.